nginxinc/nginx-gateway-fabric/site/content/installation/running-on-kind.md

 ---
-title: "Deploying NGINX Gateway Fabric on a kind Cluster"
+title: "Deploy NGINX Gateway Fabric on a kind Cluster"
-description: "Learn how to run NGINX Gateway Fabric on a kind (Kubernetes in Docker) cluster."
 weight: 400
 toc: true
 docs: "DOCS-1428"
 ---

-{{< custom-styles >}}
+## Overview

+Learn how to run NGINX Gateway Fabric on a kind (Kubernetes in Docker) cluster.

-## Prerequisites
+## Before you begin

 To complete the steps in this guide, you first need to install the following tools for Kubernetes management and development: